-- SOLID navy blue, red, or white shirts - All shirts must be solid in color with no pin stripes or logos of any kind with the exception of the CTA logo shirts. - A collar and sleeves are required. - When long-sleeved shirts are worn under the collared shirt, the shirts must be red, white, or navy blue.
+- SOLID navy blue, red, or white shirts

+- All shirts must be solid in color with no pin stripes or logos of any kind with the exception of the CTA logo shirts.

+- A collar and sleeves are required.

+- When long-sleeved shirts are worn under the collared shirt, the shirts must be red, white, or navy blue.

+- ALL shirts must be tucked in.

-Hair shall be neatly groomed and trimmed.
-Hair length shall not be longer than the ear lobes on the side or fall below the collar in the back.
-Bangs shall be worn above the eyebrows.
+Hair shall be neatly groomed and trimmed and should not cover the eyes.
 Appropriate hairstyles, cuts, or colors are acceptable.
 No headbands, hats, or caps shall be worn at school except hats approved by the teacher or principal for sun protection on the playground.